sbley/ngx-template-streams/README.md

 2. template stream name
 3. payload

-The payload is **optional** and can litereally be anything as long as it follows the syntax above.
+The payload is **optional** and can literally be anything as long as it follows the syntax above.
 So optional doesn't mean you can go wild and define the payload in whatever form you like.
 More on this [here](#overwriting-the-event-payload).

 Now, let's check out how we can use this in our app 👇